ashish025-ctrl/PRODIGY_WD_01/README.md

 └── README.md
 Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 Contact
-For any questions or inquiries, please contact me at ashishnkumar2001@gmail.com
+For any questions or inquiries, please contact me at ashishnkkumar2001@gmail.com.